-Start by identifying any gaps in the performance of your school or MAT, and use these to inform your CPD priorities, whether that’s a drop in reading attainment, or concerns about pupils’ online safety.
+Start by identifying any gaps in the performance of your school or MAT, and use these to inform your CPD priorities, whether that’s a drop in reading attainment or concerns about pupils’ online safety.
 Teachers need to be encouraged to work together so that they can share in the satisfaction of seeing the positive results.

-Effective whole school professional development not only improves pupil outcomes, it reminds teachers that they have the most significant impact on pupils and are the bedrock of a great school.
+Effective whole-school professional development not only improves pupil outcomes, it reminds teachers that they have the most significant impact on pupils and are the bedrock of a great school.

 - Know each teacher’s starting point

 As any good teacher knows, each pupil in the classroom has different skills, abilities and strengths.
-The same goes for teachers, so it’s important to identify where your teachers are in their career and give them what they need to improve their practice.
+The same goes for teachers, so it’s important to identify where your teachers are in their careers and give them what they need to improve their practice.

-An NQT may be bang up to date with curriculum knowledge but lack behaviour management skills, while a teacher who is further along in their career might benefit from training in interactive classroom tools.
+An NQT maybe bang up to date with curriculum knowledge but lack behaviour management skills, while a teacher who is further along in their career might benefit from training in interactive classroom tools.